20 Signs of Cancer Usually Ignored by Women

 The Rx: "Don't ignore new issues, and have yourself checked as soon as you can," she advises.
 "Don't put yourself last."

 "Lung cancer is the leading cause of cancer death in women," says Dr. Nikki Stamp, FRACS, a cardiothoracic surgeon in Perth, Australia.
 "Women are more likely to be non-smokers than men, meaning that both women and healthcare providers may not think of lung cancer initially.
 The most common subtype of lung cancer in women is called adenocarcinoma, which tends to have symptoms like shortness of breath, weight loss, chest pain or fatigue."

-The Remedy Rx: "More awareness may lead to more women asking their doctor to consider lung cancer as a diagnosis," says Stamp.
+The Rx: "More awareness may lead to more women asking their doctor to consider lung cancer as a diagnosis," says Stamp.
 "We all know our bodies, and if something isn't right, ask for help and be sure you get an answer."